samantafluture/hackathon-api-nest-mongo/README.md

 Simple Nest.js API for create, update, delete and read infos about Hackathons around the globe.

+Built with:
+- Nest.js
+- MongoDB/Mongoose

+Deploy in Heroku.

 ## Features

 - Basic CRUD operations